leon4rd/test/README.md

-## How do the trees get on the internet?
-They log on.
+## What do prisoners use to call each other?
+Cell phones.